Government and Politics

 Spanish language correspondence and reports regarding Dominican and Franciscan evangelization

 of Maya and Zoque Indians in Chiapas and Jesuit evangelization of Tarahumara Indians

 in Nueva Vizcaya (Chihuahua and Durango), Mexico amid Spanish government colonization

 [Connect to Diocese of San Cristobal Inventory]

 FBI INVESTIGATION AND SURVEILLANCE RECORDS, 1919-[ongoing], 120.0 feet.

-Peace and Freedom.
-The collection also contains the J. Edgar Hoover Official and Confidential File.
+League for Peace and Freedom.
+The collection also contains the J. Edgar Hoover Official

 [Connect to FBI Investigation and Surveillance Inventory]

 Case files, correspondence, clippings, and reports documenting the political and judicial

 career of Noel P. Fox, a graduate of Marquette University who served as U.S. District